Deep Learning Network-Temporal Models For Traffic Prediction: Conclusions

 Traffic measurements obtained on different parts of a network naturally form a multivariate time series (MTS) with measurements from multiple network devices.
 Network traffic data often entails complex statistical and temporal patterns, such as non-stationary and non-normality, and a mixture of long or short-term seasonality~\cite{lai2018modeling}.
 The fact that these time series are interconnected in a network setting suggests that the spatial dependencies can be potentially leveraged to improve prediction performance in addition to the temporal pattern recognition.
 The conventional statistical models require pre-defined global parameters that are both hard to learn and to generalize to non-stationary time series with complex temporal patterns.
 As such, deep neural networks (DNNs) have been dominating research in multivariate time-series analysis, particularly in spatial-temporal models.
 The stunning success of {\it large language models} (LLMs), {\it aka} {\it pre-trained foundation models} (FMs), in their originally intended natural language processing (NLP) and computer vision (CV) applications, has drawn immediate attention from time series researchers due to their inherent strength in dealing with sequential data.

 One major limitation is that most time series benchmark datasets feature small numerical values within narrow ranges, simple seasonality patterns, and a low number of time series, which can not match the scale and capture the topological structure of large-scale network data.
 Aside from the common explainability complaints associated with NN models, training complexity and generalizability of these models remain great challenges.
 Their applicability in network prediction tasks has not been studied.
 Furthermore, several common pitfalls in selecting adequate performance metrics, cross-validation, data scaling, prediction horizon, and information leakage have been largely ignored, which would deem their conclusions and claimed performance superiority unreliable ~\cite{ts:forecast:pitfalls:2023}.

-In this paper, based on a comprehensive multivariate network time series traffic prediction study using state-of-the-art statistical methods and learning models, the first of its kind as far as we know, we present two deep learning model architectures: a customized spatial-temporal graph attention network (ST-GAT) model in an attempt to explicitly capture both temporal and network topological correlations, and a fine-tuned multi-modal large language model (LLM) for generalization.
-We focus on both average performance and the distribution over all the time series in the network MTS over different prediction horizons.
-We meticulously designed the model structure, optimized important hyperparameters, and conducted comprehensive performance evaluations.
+Existing research in deep-learning based time series analysis has not targeted the specific intricate topological interdependency that network time series data in particular presents.